annielvalle96/annielvalle96/README.md

 <!-- Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Anniel Valle Valera -->
-Hi!
-My name is Anniel Valle Valera
+👋 Hello!
+My name is Anniel Valle Valera.
+I am a Software Engineer and Web Developer.
 ===================================

 Web Developer
 -------------

 ### About me
-👋 Hello!
-My name is Anniel Valle Valera.
-I am a Software Engineer and Web Developer.

 I am a Software Engineer capable of creating complete web applications from scratch.
 I am passionate about creating resilient, scalable, and maintainable software.
 I am passionate about improving user experiences, both internal and external.
 My interest in web development began in 2015, when I began my studies as a Software Engineer at the Central University “Marta Abreu” de Las Villas, Cuba; a career that sparked my interest in creating computer applications.
 Then I became much more interested in web programming because I find it a fascinating world, and it has a great impact on our lives.

 * 🌍  I am based in the United States of America.